RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 18.md

 Said things mattered and did nothing to show it.
 Acted like an authority but had no expertise to justify it.
 Claimed she was owed respect but had not earned it.

-(Almost a physical altercation between Brun and Sinéad)
+She stepped closer, looming over this woman.
+Fists balled, stance firm, eyes focused.

+She wanted Sinéad to blink first, to yeild and acknowledge she had done wrong.
+Brun felt if she stepped back now, she would be admitting she wasn't going to try or do absolutely anything to help her friends.

 A stifled scream cut into her focus.

 "Trouble!"
-She shouted as she let go of the shorter woman and tried to find her friend.
+She shouted as she let go of the shorter woman she didn't realise she was holding and tried to find her friend.

 The footpath was empty.